tefra/xsdata/docs/codegen/wsdl_modeling.md

 ```

-Or if you know what you are doing
+Or you can configure the client manually:

 ```python
 config = Config(